 Other platforms typically offer breadcrumb tracking, but that no longer works for businesses with critical deliveries such as pharmaceuticals or medical devices.

 Third-party logistics providers are reaching out to companies like Glympse to implement more robust tracking.
 These 3PLs want a real-time, customer-facing location platform to connect to their current technology seamlessly.
 In addition, they see the need to provide real-time location tracking to reduce call center volume, capture data, communicate in real-time, and decrease operational costs.

 There’s never been a more critical time to implement a better final mile tracking solution.
 Glympse is flexible, scalable, and pre-integrated with several partners.
-Reach out to us today at firstname.lastname@example.org and learn how to get started with our 90-day free trial.
+Fill out our get started form to learn more.